Sheldon-Lloyd/Cyber.Beast/comic/zero/page-6/script.md

-# Page 6 Script
+# Page 5 Script

-Yaharia yells about that the fact that he was eaten in a fanatical fashion

-**Yaharia:** You you ate my friend
+Bursun pushes Yaharia to the side just before she is eaten

-Yaharia tries to pull the cyber.beast off or pull open its mouth
+Bursun holds the cyber.beast by its teeth

-**Yaharia:** Let him go

-Something happens to the cyber.beast

-**Yaharia:** oops/uh-oh.
-What did I dooo
+Yaharia: you... you saved me